YogeshBasavaraju97/GUI_symbolic_and-_Scientific_calculator/README.md

-# GUI symbolic and Scientific calculator
+ 🚀 GUI symbolic and Scientific calculator
-Developed GUI application using a Python programming language in PyCharm.
+Developed a GUI application using a Python programming language in PyCharm.
 • Implemented stack and binary tree data structure to evaluate the arithmetic expressions which include parentheses.
 • Implemented Matplotlib library to plot mathematical functions on the graph.
 And NumPy Library to solve matrix operations.
 Tkinter library to develop user Interface.